quattor/quattor.github.com/_quattor/00-documentation-overview.md

 * `ncm-ncd` - Node Configuration Dispatcher
     * Front end for invoking NCM configuration components.
     * Called with a list of components to be invoked as an argument.
-      Based on this list, the ncd looks up the inter-component dependencies, orders the components, and invokes each component sequentially.
+      Based on this list, `ncd` looks up the inter-component dependencies, orders the components, and invokes each component sequentially.
-    * If no component is specified, the ncd will invoke all components which are marked as active in the node configuration profile.
+    * If no component is specified, `ncd` will invoke all components which are marked as active in the node configuration profile.
       These are considered to be the ’default’ components to run.

 * `ncm-cdispd` - Configuration Dispatch Daemon.
     * Waits for new incoming configuration profiles and monitors the CCM cache.
     * Invokes components with changed configuration trees components via `ncm-ncd`.

-* `cdp-listend` - Notfication Listener Daemon.
+* `cdp-listend` - Notification Listener Daemon.
-    * Listens for UDP packets on port 7777, when one is recieved it launches `ccm-fetch` to fetch new profiles and `ncm-cdispd` to apply them.
+    * Listens for UDP packets on port 7777, when one is received it launches `ccm-fetch` to fetch new profiles and `ncm-cdispd` to apply them.

 * Configuration Components
     * Perl modules that are used by `ncm-ncd` to configure a specific service or subsystem on a client system.